divakarrana/ForeWeather/README.md

 ## Intro

-ForeWeather is a web application that fetches 5 day weather forecast of Mumbai city in India ⛈️
+ForeWeather is a web application that fetches 5 day weather forecast for any city Globally.⛈️

 ## How to RUN this application